Washington Whitetail Hunting

 Check the

-Weather Channel before leaving for your hunt.
+Weather Channel check the forecast before leaving for your hunt.

-nights.
-October days are usually 30-60 degrees with frosty nights.
+are usually 30-60 degrees with 25-35 degree nights.
+November days are usually 20-50 degrees

-rain or snow is possible.
+with 10-35 degree nights and rain or snow is more likely.

 Accommodations